michael-hartmann/caps/docs/manual/manual.rst

 will get you the complete CaPS repository and store it in the directory ``caps/``.
-As an alternative, you can also download and extract the zip- or taz.gz-archive of the latest release.
+As an alternative, you can also download and extract the zip- or tar.gz-archive of the latest release.

 The CaPS library and the programs are written in C and C++ using LAPACK and MPI.
 In order to compile the source code, you need a C and C++ compiler, the